Zulkifli Hasan: 2020 chair fight

-On 11 February 2020, Zulkifli was re-elected as PAN leader for another five-year period at a congress marred by violence.
+On 11 February 2020, Zulkifli was re-elected as PAN leader for another five years at a congress marred by violence.
 At least 10 people were injured when supporters of Zulkifli and his challenger Mulfachri Harahap threw chairs at each other.

 Personal life and family

-Zulkifli is married to Soraya and they have four children: Futri Zulya Savitri, Zita Anjani, Farras Nugraha and Rafi Haikal.
+Zulkifli is married to Soraya and they have four children: Futri Zulya Savitri, Zita Anjani, Farras Nugraha, and Rafi Haikal.

-Oldest daughter Futri Zulya Savitri studied in Australia, married a son of Amien Rais and runs a family business making household and kitchen appliances.
+The oldest daughter Futri Zulya Savitri studied in Australia, married a son of Amien Rais, and runs a family business making household and kitchen appliances.

-Oldest son, Farras Nugraha, studied in the UK and is now a businessman.
+The oldest son, Farras Nugraha, studied in the UK and is now a businessman.
 In September 2017, Farras married Milka Anisya Norosiya.
-Among their wedding guests were military commander General Gatot Nurmantyo and senior politicians Oesman Sapta Odang, Amien Rais, Hidayat Nur Wahid, Aburizal Bakrie and Akbar Tandjung.
+Among their wedding guests were military commander General Gatot Nurmantyo and senior politicians Oesman Sapta Odang, Amien Rais, Hidayat Nur Wahid, Aburizal Bakrie, and Akbar Tandjung.

-Zulkifli's second daughter, Zita Anjani, studied in London and in 2015 opened an early learning school called Kids Republic.
+Zulkifli's second daughter, Zita Anjani, studied in London and 2015 opened an early learning school called Kids Republic.
 His youngest child, Rafi Haikal, chose to study architecture in New York.

+Both Zulkifli and Soraya have two grandchildren with the eldest being two years old and the youngest being one.